 Or how about when the old BBC logo from our childhood was redesigned back in 1997?
 The old RGB signatures were dropped and instead we had graphic designer Martin Lambie-Nairn put three Gill Sans letters in three square boxes.
 And all for the bargain basement price of £1,150,000!

 But what of this new F1 logo?

 Well, the latest news is that, very much like when UKIP redesigned their own “Flossy” logo and ended up in hot water because it looked so much like The Premier League’s icon, so the F1 redesign has been seen to look very similar to 3M’s Futuro logo.

 3M, the company that brought us Scotch Tape and Post-It notes, produces support products such as knee supports and neck braces, all under the Futuro brand.
 Their new logo was trademarked in the US in February 2017 and in Europe in June 2017.
 F1 lodged an application for their new design in November 2017 and, right now, it is still under consideration for registration in Europe.

 What this means is that the new F1 logo is so similar to the Futuro logo that there could be issues where there is a common use.
 Futuro’s icon is registered for use in clothing, albeit medical clothing.
 Formula 1 want to use their new design across all channels, including clothing So this is where the conflict may arise.

 The new F1 season starts in March, so the controversy over the new logo needs to be sorted out very quickly.
 F1 already have their new logo on their website but the old one is still around.
 It’s not as impressive as when Google totally re-branded back in September 2015 and everything changed overnight!

-If you’re looking for logo deign but you want to be sure it’s not like anyone else’s then give us a call on 020 3146 4341 and we’ll talk about it and make sure it’s truly unique for you.
+If you’re looking for logo design but you want to be sure it’s not like anyone else’s then give us a call on 01276 534 680 We’ll talk with you about it and make sure it’s truly unique for you.